Uini Atonio

-Uini Atonio ([wini atoniːo]; born 26 March 1990) is a New-Zealand-born French professional rugby union player, who plays as a tighthead prop for French Top 14 club La Rochelle and the France national team.
+Uini Atonio ([wini atoniːo]; born 26 March 1990) is a professional rugby union player who plays as a prop for Top 14 club La Rochelle.
+Born in New Zealand, he represents France at international level after qualifying on residency grounds.

-Born in New Zealand to Samoan parents, he qualified for France through residency having lived in Charente-Maritime since 2011 and his move to La Rochelle.

 Early life

-Uini Atonio was born on 26 March 1990 in Timaru, New Zealand to Samoan parents.
+Uini Atonio was born on 26 March 1990 in Timaru, New Zealand, to Samoan parents.
 He started playing rugby union in his hometown at the age of five for amateur club Harlequins RFC.
 In 2000, he moved to Auckland with his family and attended Wesley College in Pukekohe before joining Counties Manukau at sixteen years old where he stayed until 2011.

 At his time at Wesley College, his older brother Vau and he did theatre and were part of the Black Friars, the school's company which performed Shakespeare's plays.
 After being released by Counties Manukau, he did a few professional theatrical performances to make a little money.

 Club career

 On 1 July 2011, Atonio joined French club La Rochelle after then-head coach Patrice Collazo spotted him at a rugby tens tournament in Hong Kong in 2010.
 Shortly after his arrival in France, he played his first professional game for the club during the 2011–12 Pro D2 season.
-After having played fourteen games in his first season, he played twenty nine matches in his second and then thirty in his third season at the end of which he was integral to La Rochelle promotion into the Top 14 in 2014, becaming a cornerstone of the team.
+After having played fourteen games in his first season, he played twenty nine matches in his second and then thirty in his third season at the end of which he was integral to La Rochelle promotion into the Top 14 in 2014, becoming a cornerstone of the team.

 On 16 August 2014, he played his very first Top 14 game against Brive in a 37–15 away loss.

 In the 2020–21 season, he reached the Champions Cup and Top 14 finals but lost both games against Toulouse after losing the 2018–19 Challenge Cup final two years earlier.

 On 28 May 2022, he led La Rochelle to an epic 21-24 win against Leinster in the 2021–22 European Rugby Champions Cup final at Stade Vélodrome in Marseille, playing more than sixty minutes and earning his first major trophy with the club.